ti-cortex-m4/demo-java-completablefuture/doc/article.md

 8. to get the value of the tax (a long-running call, depends on tasks 7)
 9. to calculate the price of both product in the USD after tax (depends on tasks 7, 8)

-Notice that some tasks are long-running (for example, they make remote calls), so it`s worth executing them asynchronously.
-Also, some tasks here depend on other tasks (they must be executed sequentially) but some are independent (they can be executed parallelly).
+Notice that some tasks are long-running (for example, they make remote calls), so it is worth executing them asynchronously.
+In addition, some tasks here depend on other tasks (they must be executed sequentially) but some are independent (they can be executed parallelly).

-The proposed workflow is implemented below in three styles: synchronous, asynchronous `Future`-based, and asynchronous `CompletableFuture`-based.
+The proposed workflow is implemented below in three styles: synchronous, asynchronous `Future`-based and asynchronous `CompletableFuture`-based.

 >In _synchronous_ programming, the main thread starts an axillary task and blocks until this task is finished.
 When the axillary task is completed, the main thread continues the main task.

 >In _asynchronous_ programming, the main thread starts an axillary task in a worker thread and continues its task.
 When the worker thread finished the auxiliary task, it notified the main thread for example by a callback.

 1) The advantage of the synchronous solution is the simplest code.
-The disadvantage of this solution is that all tasks are performed sequentially and take the most time (although some of them are independent and can be performed in parallel).
+The disadvantage of this solution is that all tasks execute sequentially and take the most time (although some of them are independent and can be performed in parallel).

 ```